knath2000/vueonlyplanner/memory-bank/activeContext.md

 - New theme with animated searchlight background provides a more unique visual identity.
 - Modal blur effect and AuthModal layout issues are resolved.
 - **Successfully re-implemented smooth CSS fade page transitions and GSAP fade-in/out modal animations.**
+- **Nested modals (Add/Edit Task) now function correctly after being moved outside the parent modal's template structure in `ProjectDetailModal.vue`.**
+- **Task Details modal feature has been temporarily removed due to persistent rendering issues and will be revisited.**